Department of Virology

 Research on molecular epidemiology of HIV (1985 to date) in the Department has led to the discovery of a new variant of the virus (HIV -1 1bNg – for Ibadan) in Nigeria.
 The virus was later found to be the predominant strain of HIV 1 in the West and Central African sub-Regions.
 The virus is now the prototype strain for development of HIV vaccine for West Africa.
 The project has also led to detection and distribution pattern of the circulating HIV-1 subtypes in Nigeria as well as the pattern of HIV drug polymorphism and resistance to HIV drugs in the country.
 Data from these HIV research projects in the Department have impacted policy on HIV testing protocol and drug combination strategies for use in the country.

-The Ibadan National Polio laboratory has been handling isolation and stereotyping of polioviruses from Acute Flaccid Paralysis (AFP) specimens collected from all the states of the Federation since 1998 and since year 2005 the laboratory has been carrying out the intratypic diffentiation test of the isolated viruses from the Federal Capital territory and 26 states of Nigeria into Wild and Sabin.
+The Ibadan National Polio laboratory has been handling isolation and stereotyping of polioviruses from Acute Flaccid Paralysis (AFP) specimens collected from all the states of the Federation since 1998 and since year 2005 the laboratory has been carrying out the intratypic differentiation test of the isolated viruses from the Federal Capital territory and 26 states of Nigeria into Wild and Sabin.
 This information is used to guide the immunization programme in Nigeria which is an integral part of the global polio eradication initiative.

 So far, the laboratory has isolated the following number of wild polio viruses